Outdoor Education and Leadership Courses

 OEL-250: Desert Writing (Credits: 3)

-In this course, discussion and experiential group activities will provide an introduction, exploration, and application of theoretical models, psychological frameworks, best practices and ethical considerations of Adventure Therapy (AT).
-Students will survey the major characteristics and tools utilized in AT and investigate how they are applied in the practice of AT.
-Students will design and implement an experiential activity that synthesizes all of the major tenants of AT.
-The course includes a 3-day, 2-night field-based trip that will allow students to experience and apply the principles and techniques of adventure therapy in an outdoor, wilderness-like setting.
+In this course, discussion and experiential group activities will provide an introduction, exploration, and application of theoretical models, psychological frameworks, best practices, and ethical considerations of therapeutic uses of recreation.
+Students will survey the major characteristics and tools utilized in therapeutic uses of recreation and investigate how they are applied in practice.
+Students will design and implement an experiential activity that synthesizes all of the major tenets of therapeutic uses of recreation.

 OEL-252: Adventure Media (Credits: 3)